Frequently Asked Questions

 - Direct or Co-investment

-Investments may take the form of Convertible Notes for seed investments or Equity based investments as determined by the AZAdvances Trustees on a case by case basis.
+Investments may take the form of Convertible Notes for seed investments or Equity based investments as determined by the AZAdvances Trustees on a case by case basis following the due diligence process.

 How can this help keep companies here?

 There is always a risk that promising young firms will be drawn away or forced to move in their quest for investment dollars.
 Past experience has shown that the best way to keep companies in place is to root them in the community.
-Companies are rooted by investments in facilities, strategic partnerships with universities or clinical partners, or by key local talent.
-Past examples of well rooted companies that stayed and continue to grow here include Ventana (Roche), Abraxis (Celgene), Ulthera (Merz), CBR (California Cryobank) and MicroRel (Medtronic).
+Companies can be rooted by investments in facilities, strategic partnerships with universities or clinical partners, or by key local talent.
+Past examples of well rooted companies that were acquired, stayed, and continue to grow here include Ventana (Roche), Abraxis (Celgene), Ulthera (Merz), CBR (California Cryobank) and MicroRel (Medtronic).

 How will the AZAdvances Trustees make grant or investment decisions?